bmfbp/bmfbp/docs/builder.md

 The Kernel and the Dispatcher constitute the runtime library of an Arrowgrams system.

-The Kernel instantiates all components, wires them up[^fn8] and then it runs a dispatch loop.
+The Kernel instantiates all components, wires them up[^fn9] and then it runs a dispatch loop.

 The Dispatcher loop simply visits all components and CALLs any component which has anything in its input queue, i.e. is ready.
 Once the CALLed component returns to the Dispatcher, the Dispatcher clears the output queue of the component and distributes the events to all receivers.

-Guarantee:[^fn9] a schematic is busy[^fn10] if any of its children[^fn11] are busy.
+Guarantee:[^fn10] a schematic is busy[^fn11] if any of its children[^fn12] are busy.
 Corollary: a schematic consumes no more input events until all children have finished processing.

 [^fn1]: Well, cheating can be used, but is strongly discouraged.

 [^fn2]: Note that “output pins” are converted to “input pins” during the act of sending the event on a wire.

+[^fn3]: Pins that belong to the enclosing schematic.

-[^fn3]: This matters if a wire splits from one output to multiple inputs in a multi-tasking environment.
+[^fn4]: This matters if a wire splits from one output to multiple inputs in a multi-tasking environment.

-[^fn4]: threads
+[^fn5]: threads

-[^fn5]: Full preemption is completely avoided.
+[^fn6]: Full preemption is completely avoided.

-[^fn6]: An event is processed to completion.
+[^fn7]: An event is processed to completion.
 An event may linger for an unknown amount of time in an input queue, but once dequeued, the processing of the event must be done in a non-interruptible manner.

-[^fn7]: None of the mentioned “more efficient” implementations provide memory management (MMUs) and, currently, the programmer is required to not share memory directly.
+[^fn8]: None of the mentioned “more efficient” implementations provide memory management (MMUs) and, currently, the programmer is required to not share memory directly.

-[^fn8]: According to the wiring specified on the original diagram(s).
+[^fn9]: According to the wiring specified on the original diagram(s).

-[^fn9]: This guarantee might affect the dispatcher and any of its data structures (queues, stacks, etc.)
+[^fn10]: This guarantee might affect the dispatcher and any of its data structures (queues, stacks, etc.)

-[^fn10]: Busy means non-dispatchable.
+[^fn11]: Busy means non-dispatchable.
 Not ready.

-[^fn11]: Schematic nodes or Leaf nodes.
+[^fn12]: Schematic nodes or Leaf nodes.